rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Writing to Learn.md

 > What are any of the disciplines but a way in which people try yo make sense of the world or the universe.
 > -- Joan Countryman, 151

+Questions can cross subjects, these tie the subjects together and facilitate more learning.

+Math is a language like English, writing about math is like summarizing it.